 [para.
+14 (c)]

-14 (c)] Confidentiality is considered to be essential for the success of the Committee's action.
-In cases where this principle is not observed by the author of the communication, it is up to the Committee to decide whether such indiscretion constitutes an abuse of the right to submit communications under the terms of paragraph 14(a)(vi) of 104 EX/Decision 3.3 and then to strike the communications whose authors had clearly breached the confidential character of the procedure have been declared inadmissible (the Committee has sometimes instructed the Secretariat to remind the author of the need to preserve the confidential character of the Committee's work).
+Confidentiality is considered to be essential for the success of the Committee's action.
+In cases where this principle is not observed by the author of the communication, it is up to the Committee to decide whether such indiscretion constitutes an abuse of the right to submit communications under the terms of paragraph 14(a)(vi) of 104 EX/Decision 3.3 and then to strike the communication from its list, as a kind of penalty.
+In practice, communications whose authors had clearly breached the confidential character of the procedure have been declared inadmissible (the Committee has sometimes instructed the Secretariat to remind the author of the need to preserve the confidential character of the Committee's work).

-At its 176th session, the Committee encouraged the Director-General to take all necessary steps, based on the recommendations submitted to the Committee (confidential document 176 EX/CR/HR Add.2), to improve the security of procedures concerning the composition and distribution of the confidential documents, with a view to addressing the various concerns expressed by Committee members following the unauthorized disclosure of confidential information contained in CR documents.
+At the 176th session of the Executive Board, the Committee encouraged the Director-General to take all necessary steps, based on the recommendations submitted to the Committee (confidential document 176 EX/CR/HR Add.2), to improve the security of procedures concerning the composition and distribution of the confidential documents, with a view to addressing the various concerns expressed by Committee members following the unauthorized disclosure of confidential information contained in CR documents.

+20. A communication can only be declared admissible by express decision of the Committee

+[para.
+14 (d)]

-20. A communication can only be declared admissible by express decision of the Committee which, at the request of the Committee, are left to the discretion of the Secretariat.
+It is important to distinguish decisions on the "admissibility" of a communication, which are entirely the responsibility of the Committee, from those on the "transmissibility" of a complaint which, at the request of the Committee, are left to the discretion of the Secretariat.
 (See No. 6 above.)

-[para.
-14 (d)] It is important to distinguish decisions on the "admissibility" of a communication, which are entirely the responsibility of the Committee, from those on the "transmissibility" of a complaint